 Solution

 GRITS is a biosurveillance tool created to monitor and analyze textual data sources (e.g., news articles, medical reports).
 GRITS extracts critical epidemiologic information (e.g., case-counts, symptoms, pathogens, transmission types, hosts, dates, locations) from text and delivers ranked differential diagnoses, helping make rapid infectious disease threat detection possible.
-GRITS also visualizes disease occurrence on a timeline and map, and provides links to similar and potentially related disease reports using a customizable search feature.
+GRITS visualizes disease occurrence on a timeline and map, and provides links to similar and potentially related disease reports using a customizable search feature.
 GRITS is available through a web-application for detailed analysis of specific text, and through an API for rapid analysis of large collections of text, and for integration with other applications.
-GRITS is a flexible, pluripotent tool that can be tailored to address other surveillance needs.
+GRITS is a flexible and pluripotent tool that can be tailored to address other surveillance needs.

 Intended Audience